Introduction: The Evolving Chain-of-thought

 The authors claim that CoT perform poorly on tasks that require solving problems harder than the exemplars shown in the prompts (easy-to-hard generalization).
 They propose a two step approach:

-1. Decompose the task into subproblems using few-shot examples showing how to decompose
+1. Decompose the task into subproblems (using a prompt with few-shot examples showing how to decompose)

 The main limitation is obvious.
 You need to make multiple LLM calls sequntially.
 The other limitation is that you need some trail and error to get the prompts working well for your problem and domain.